Severe Weather Statement issued for Loudoun by NWS - NewsBreak

 Severe Weather Statement issued for Loudoun by NWS

 Effective: 2021-08-13 13:10:00 EDT Expires: 2021-08-13 20:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Loudoun A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR SOUTHWESTERN MONTGOMERY...EAST CENTRAL LOUDOUN AND NORTH CENTRAL FAIRFAX COUNTIES At 428 PM EDT, a severe thunderstorm was located over Sterling, or near Lowes Island, moving southeast at 10 mph.
-HAZARD...60 mph wind gusts.
+Target Area: Loudoun A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 445 PM EDT FOR WESTERN MONTGOMERY...EAST CENTRAL LOUDOUN AND NORTH CENTRAL FAIRFAX COUNTIES At 420 PM EDT, a severe thunderstorm was located over Boyds, or near Germantown, and is nearly stationary.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
 Unsecured light objects may become projectiles.
-Locations impacted include Broadlands, Lowes Island, Ashburn, Sterling, Great Falls, Countryside, Darnestown and Sterling Park.
-HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov
+Locations impacted include Germantown, Broadlands, Lowes Island, Ashburn, Sterling, Great Falls, Countryside, Clarksburg, Darnestown and Sterling Park.
+HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...1.00 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0